 Pitelka became a graduate student at Berkeley in 1939, and received his Ph.D under Miller in 1946.
 He served as Curator of Birds in the MVZ from 1946-1963, and in 1982 was appointed Associate Director in charge of the Hastings Natural History Reservation.
 Pitelka conducted extensive field work in Alaska and led the Naval Arctic Research Laboratory in Barrow from 1951-1980.
 Read more in this memorial.

-Richardson was one of two young men that were hired as collectors when the Museum opened its doors in 1908; Grinnell and Alexander believed that it was best to hire individuals with their accomplishments still ahead of them.
+Richardson was one of two young men who were hired as collectors when the Museum opened its doors in 1908; Grinnell and Alexander believed that it was best to hire individuals with their accomplishments still ahead of them.
 A receipt shows that he was paid $3.00 a day.
-Richardson received his Ph.D at Stanford in entomology in 1913, and later went to Iowa State College.
+Later, Richardson received his Ph.D at Stanford in entomology in 1913, and then went to Iowa State College.
+(Pubmed)

 Hired in 1929, Russell served as the Museum’s preparator and collector for the next forty years.
 As a skilled and veteran collector and field naturalist, focusing on birds and mammals in the western United States and Mexico, he had an opportunity to go into the field with virtually all students and faculty of the MVZ.
 His recollections of these trips provide a vivid picture of those personalities and an invaluable record of field life.
 Russell developed the dermestid beetle method of cleaning bones, which revolutionized the preparation of skeletal specimens.

 Listen to Ward Russell’s narrative of doing field work with Grinnell

 (From an interview with Ward Russell, the MVZ’s preparator for 40 years; conducted at his home in Berkeley, California, March 4, 1992 by Oliver P. Pearson, Professor Emeritus and former MVZ Director)